CederGroupHub/sparse-lm/paper/paper.md

 chemistry [@Gu:2018], and materials science [@Leong:2019].
 Several generalizations of the Lasso [@Yuan:2006; @Friedman:2010; @Simon:2013; @Wang:2019] and Best Subset Selection
 [@Bertsimas:2016-a; @Bertsimas:2016-b] have been developed to effectively exploit additional structure in linear regression.
+The `sparse-lm` Python package provides a flexible, comprehensive, and user-friendly implementation of sparse linear regression models.

 # Statement of need